Transversality for critical relations of families of rational maps: an elementary proof

 \begin{coro} If each critical point $c_i$ is eventually mapped to a repelling periodic point $p_i$ with $f^{m_i}(c_i)=p_i$ and $f^j(c_i)\notin \{c_1,\dots,c_\nu\}$ for all $j=1,\dots,m_i$ then the Jacobian of

-has maximal rank at $g=f$, where $\sigma$ is a Moebius transformation with $\sigma(p_i)\not=\infty$ for all $i$. \end{coro} \begin{proof} For the same reason as explained in Remark~\ref{sigma}, we only need to consider the case where $\infty$ avoids the critical orbits and $\sigma=id$.
+has maximal rank at $g=f$, where $\sigma$ is a M\"obius transformation with $\sigma(p_i)\not=\infty$ for all $i$. \end{coro} \begin{proof} For the same reason as explained in Remark~\ref{sigma}, we only need to consider the case where $\infty$ avoids the critical orbits and $\sigma=id$.
 Let $\mathcal{R}$ denote the map in (\ref{eqn:crmultip}).
 The corollary follows from the following claim by Theorem~\ref{thm:crrational-minimal}.

 {\bf Claim.} If $f_t$ is a holomorphic curve in $\textbf{Rat}^{\pmb \mu}_d$ passing through $f$ at $t=0$ which represents a vector in the kernel of $D_f\mathcal{R}$, then for any critical relations $(i,j;m,n)$ realized by $f$, we have